nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 #### Option 5: No change: CAPZ resource evolution proceeds the way it currently does

-The final option proposed in this document is the option not to make any changes to how the CAPZ API is generally structured for AKS resources.
+This method describes not making any changes to how the CAPZ API is generally structured for AKS resources.
 CAPZ API types will continue to be curated manually without inheriting anything from the ASO API.

 Benefits of continuing on our current path include:
 - Familiarity with the existing pattern by users and contributors